-1. Introduction- Membrane processes are widely used in various wastewater treatment applications due to easy operation, lower cost in some cases and high removal efficiency.
+- 1. Introduction- Membrane processes are widely used in various wastewater treatment applications due to easy operation, lower cost in some cases and high removal efficiency.
 However, membrane fouling is still a limiting factor for the utilization of membrane filtration at the pilot scale in industrial applications.
 Filtration performance and flux can be improved by addition of coagulant to membrane filtration system [1].
 Electrocoagulation (EC) is the efficient method for the treatment of wastewaters containing colloids, surfactants, organic-inorganic pollutants such as carwash wastewaters.
 Electrogenerated flocks contain less bound water so that can be separated easily by filtration process.
-Although the hybrid EC and membrane processes have been reported in literature [2-4], no investigation about hybrid EC and submerged membrane microfiltration (MF) process in the treatment of carwash wastewater by hybrid process.
+Although the hybrid EC and membrane processes have been reported in literature [2-4], no investigation about hybrid EC and submerged membrane microfiltration (MF) process in the treatment of carwash effluent has been published.
+The objective of this study is to evaluate the treatability of carwash wastewater by hybrid process.
 The effects of operating parameters such as initial pH value, current density and stirring speed on the hybrid system performance and steady state flux value were evaluated.
-The operating conditions that achieve higher removal of pollutants and higher fluxes were optimized using Taguchi design method [5].

-2. Experimental- Hybrid EC and submerged MF system was constructed from plexiglass having a dimension of 11x11x10 cm.
+The operating conditions that achieve higher removal of pollutants and higher fluxes were optimized using Taguchi design method [5]. - 2.
+Experimental Hybrid EC and submerged MF system was constructed from plexiglass having a dimension of 11x11x10 cm.
 Iron (Fe) plates (5x5x0.2 cm) were used as sacrificial electrodes in monopolar (MP) configuration.
-A Polypropylene (PP) MF membrane with an effective membrane area of 50 cm was used.
+A Polypropylene (PP) MF membrane with an effective membrane area of $50 \text{ cm}^2$ was used.
 The membrane module was located to the system as equal distance from anode and cathode.
 The wastewater was pumped into the reactor with a peristaltic pump, whereas permeate was drawn through the membrane with a vacuum pump.
 The permeate flow rate was measured using an electronic balance and recorded by a computer.
-The system was operated for 6 hour at 25°C. The wastewater volume was kept at 680 mL using level sensor.
+The system was operated for 6 hour at $25^{\circ}$ C. The wastewater volume was kept at 680 mL using level sensor.
 DC power supply (0-30 Volt, 0-6 A) was used to supply an electrical current.
-An L9 (3) orthogonal array was applied for the examination of the effects of three factors with three levels based on Taguchi experimental design method.

-3. Results and Discussion- The optimum conditions for hybrid system were determined as pH=3, current density= $45A/m^2$ and stirring speed=250 rpm for removal of pollutants and pH=6, current density= $45A/m^2$ and stirring speed=250 rpm for steady state flux value.
+An $L_9$ ( $3^4$ ) orthogonal array was applied for the examination of the effects of three factors with three levels based on Taguchi experimental design method. - 3.
+Results and Discussion The optimum conditions for hybrid system were determined as pH=3, current density= 45A/m2 and stirring speed=250 rpm for removal of pollutants and pH=6, current density= 45A/m2 and stirring speed=250 rpm for steady state flux value.
 Based on the analysis of variance (ANOVA), the results indicated that current density has significant effect on hybrid system performance except for surfactant removal and flux value.
-Higher rejections were observed for chemical oxygen demand (COD) (83%), surfactant (98%), oil-grease (93%), suspended solids (96%), but not for chloride (20%), under the optimized conditions.

-4. Conclusions- The hybrid EC and submerged MF process is a feasible technology for higher COD, surfactant, suspended solids and oil-grease removal from carwash wastewater.
+Higher rejections were observed for chemical oxygen demand (COD) (83%), surfactant (98%), oil-grease (93%), suspended solids (96%), but not for chloride (20%), under the optimized conditions. - 4.
+Conclusions The hybrid EC and submerged MF process is a feasible technology for higher COD, surfactant, suspended solids and oil-grease removal from carwash wastewater.